faisalmemon/ios-crash-dump-analysis-book/markdown/Symbolification.md

    icdab_planets.app/icdab_planets
 ```

-With the above setting in place, a crash would instead be reported as:
+However with the setting in place, a crash would instead be reported as:

 ```
 Thread 0 Crashed: